Chapter 4-7. Lipid Synthesis

 ⑩ Arachidonic acid → PG, Thromboxane

-○ Mediating enzyme : C.O.X
+○ Mediating enzyme: C.O.X

-○ PG : Increases blood clotting, headaches, uterine contractions, set point, and gastric mucosa formation
+○ PG: Increases blood clotting, headaches, uterine contractions, set point, and gastric mucosa formation.

 ○ Arachidonic acid → Leukotriene

-○ PG, Thromboxane, Leukotriene : Self-decomposing
+○ PG, Thromboxane, Leukotriene: Self-degrade.

 ⑷ Anabolism 4.
 Cholesterol Synthesis

-Figure.
-1. Cholesterol Synthesis
+Figure 1.
+Cholesterol Synthesis

-① Cholesterol synthesis reaction : Occurs in the liver
+① Cholesterol synthesis reaction: Occurs in the liver.

 ○ Step 1.
 2 × acetyl-CoA → acetoacetyl CoA